How to Take Down a Website

 *With most hosts, you can downgrade to a baseline package that is cheaper than your current hosting so that this message doesn’t cost you lots of money.

-This is the solution my client who is retiring decided on.
+This is the solution my client, who is retiring, decided on.
 We created a beautiful landing page for her client community that she will keep live for the next 6-12 months until she feels ready to take it down.
-You could even consider including referrals to community partners to ensure they can still find quality care.
+You could even include referrals to community partners to ensure they can still access quality care.

 Here are two lovely recent examples of these simple home page messages from clients who are retiring or shifting focus in their careers: